anlepoly/supplementary_fixes/Readme.md

 - If you analyse a new project, you should put its commit log file in the "commit_log" folder

 #Data format
-Our statistical script can only handle data with the format in our examples, i.e.:
+Our statistical script can only handle data with the format in our examples (in the folder "commit_log"), i.e.:
 - If you use a new git project:
    please output its commit log by this command:
    *git log --pretty=format:'%H, %an, %ai, %s' --shortstat > your_file_path*
-   the commit log file should leave the first line as blank
+   the commit log file should leave the first line blank
-- If you use a new mercurial project:
+- If you use a new mercurial project (see ):
    please output churn and changed files information
    the commit log file should not contain any blank line